timkartar/DeepPBS/README.md

 ## Data availability

-1. The full set of PDB chain ID and corresponding PWM ids are available in a clusterwise manner in `data/jaspar_h11mo_cluster_wise_dna_containing_dataset.npy` (note: all of these do not pass processing criteria)
+1. The full set of PDB chain ID (which have DNA in the biological assembly) and corresponding PWM ids are available in a clusterwise manner in `data/jaspar_h11mo_cluster_wise_dna_containing_dataset.npy` (note: all of these do not pass processing criteria)
 2. Processed npz files which may go as input to DeepPBS: [Here](https://drive.google.com/file/d/17kb7RgDFoD3nVBgjd1LELHCXTWX1bHnN/view?usp=sharing)
 3. All analyzed Exd-Scr simulations frames in PDB format: [Here](https://drive.google.com/file/d/1-gcE0ykb-Bg_birUSPLY1vYOi138cgit/view?usp=sharing)
 4. Cross-validation set is listed as `run/fold/valid*.txt` and benchmark set is listed as `run/folds/id.txt`